 Cleaning grout with bleach

 - If you're planning on cleaning grout between tiles with a chemical cleaner, such as bleach, there are several ways of going about this.
 The quickest and easiest method is to pour a little neat bleach into a cup then take an old toothbrush, dip it in and apply it to the grout.

 - Alternatively, you can mix bleach with some baking soda or bicarbonate of soda to make a paste (think toothpaste consistency); apply it to the grout, leave for 15 minutes then take the brush to the grout and scrub at it to work away the grime.

 - Either way, finish by rinsing down the area with a clean shower head or wet cloth and allow the grout to dry fully before deciding if you need to take another run at it.

 - Remember, if you're using a heavier chemical cleaner, such as bleach, to clean tile grout, always open the windows to minimise fumes, and take care over what products you're using together.

 What is the best homemade tile grout cleaner?

 The easiest way to get clean tile grout using a homemade grout cleaner is by simply mixing baking soda and white vinegar in a bowl until you form a thick paste.
 Work the paste between the tiles into the grouting with an old toothbrush.
 Don't be afraid to use a bit of elbow grease!

 Leave the tile grout cleaner to work its magic for 30 minutes, then rinse off with clean water and wipe any residue.
 Repeat as necessary if your grouting isn't sparkling clean straight away.

-3. Use a showerhead to remove loose dirt with clean lukewarm water and leave to dry.
+- Ue a shower head to remove loose dirt with clean lukewarm water and leave to dry.